Institut International de Lancy: History

 Collège Marie-Thérèse was founded in 1903 soon after a law in France prohibited religious congregations of any persuasion.
 In its early years the Collège was attended by approximately sixty girls, mainly boarders, from across Europe.
 The 1950s and 1960s were a period of expansion for the school resulting in several major changes: co-education was introduced throughout the school, and the curriculum was modified in order to provide pupils with a more personal curriculum at the higher secondary level.
 In April 2001, the name of the school was changed to Institut International de Lancy.
 An English-language primary section was created the same year; an English-language secondary section followed in 2005.
-The school opened a bilingual section in 2007.
+IIL became an IB World School in 2007.
+The school opened a bilingual section in 2017.
 Since the start of 2020–2021 school year, IIL has put in place the Kiva and anti-bullying programme for all students and staff.
 IIL is the first school in Switzerland to join the programme.

-Tuition

-The school costs about 20,000 CHF for primary and 25,000 CHF for secondary without school bus option and canteen option.
-Extracurricular activities are not free.
+The English Primary and Secondary sections were accredited by NEASC in 2026.